Sarvesh1814/HateXplain/README.md

 -**Hiren Thakkar**: Classical Machine Learning Models, Preprocessing

+Further contributions can be seen in individual branches which are made according to the names of the contributors.

 Contributions to this project are welcome.
 Feel free to open an issue or submit a pull request with any improvements or suggestions.